 Major Concepts of the Nursing Need Theory

 She defined the patient as someone who needs nursing care but did not limit nursing to illness care.
-Her theory presented the patient as a sum of parts with biopsychosocial needs and the mind and body are inseparable and interrelated.
+Her theory presented the patient as a sum of parts with biopsychosocial needs, and the mind and body are inseparable and interrelated.

 Although not explicitly defined in Henderson’s theory, health was taken to mean balance in all realms of human life.
-It is equated with the independence or ability to perform activities without any aid in the 14 components or basic human needs.
+It is equated with the independence or ability to perform activities without aid in the 14 components or basic human needs.

-Henderson wrote her definition of nursing before the development of theoretical nursing.
+Virginia Henderson wrote her definition of nursing before the development of theoretical nursing.
 She defined nursing as “the unique function of the nurse is to assist the individual, sick or well, in the performance of those activities contributing to health or its recovery that he would perform unaided if he had the necessary strength, will or knowledge.
 And to do this in such a way as to help him gain independence as rapidly as possible.”
 The nurse’s goal is to make the patient complete, whole, or independent.
 In turn, the nurse collaborates with the physician’s therapeutic plan.

 Nurses temporarily assist an individual who lacks the necessary strength, will, and knowledge to satisfy one or more of the 14 basic needs.
-She states: “The nurse is temporarily the consciousness of the unconscious, the love life for the suicidal, the leg of the amputee, the eyes of the newly blind, a means of locomotion for the infant, knowledge, and confidence of the young mother, the mouthpiece for those too weak or withdrawn to speak”
+She states: “The nurse is temporarily the consciousness of the unconscious, the love life for the suicidal, the leg of the amputee, the eyes of the newly blind, a means of locomotion for the infant, knowledge, and confidence of the young mother, the mouthpiece for those too weak or withdrawn to speak.”

 14 Components of the Need Theory